Skip to main content

 Indexing

-Weaviate supports two types of indices.
+Weaviate supports several types of indexes.

 Some things to bear in mind: